 Of course if the init script in the initramfs cannot find the rootfs, or the rootfs won’t boot, the initramfs can provide a busybox shell from which you can try to fix things.

-• Rootfs An ext4 formatted file system, containing the remaining kernel modules, systemd for maintaining services and other well known linux user space tools.
-We also build a btrfs file system, that I much prefer myself and is therefore the best tested.
+The btrfs formatted file system, containing the remaining kernel modules, systemd for maintaining services and other well known linux user space tools.

 During boot firmware in ROM loads certain stuff (ifwi) that we unfortunately can’t touch.
 After this it loads U-Boot.
 U-Boot then normally loads and boots the kernel that if finds on /dev/mmcblk0p8.

-To boot from sd card or usb, you will need to interrupt U-Boot while booting from a terminal by pressing ESC and enter the command run edsboot or run usbboot to boot from /dev/mmcblk1 or /dev/sda respectively.
-If you don’t manually interrupt, your old image will boot (or by the new Scarthgap if you completely replaced the factory image).
+To boot from sd card you will need to interrupt U-Boot while booting from a terminal by pressing ESC and enter the command run edsboot to boot from /dev/mmcblk1 (the SDHC card).